Internet security: secure websites with SSL and HTTPS

 - Appropriate server configuration

-Mistakes and problems when converting
+Errors and problems when changing to HTTPS

 - Avoid expired certificates: an invalid or expired SSL certificate can lead to warning messages appearing in the browser window.
 This sends the wrong message to the user and can potentially reduce website traffic.